-You might have a preference for one of the “ades” — Gatorade or Powerade.
-Maybe you just like water.
-But our body yearns for it when we add physical exertion to our day.
+When you sweat during a workout, your body needs fluid replacement.
+You might prefer to use water, or one of the “ades” — Gatorade or PowerAde.
 Do you remember a time your forgot a water bottle or Gatorade?
-Surely, you encountered a loss of energy, a parched throat.
-It isn’t fun.
+Surely, you encountered a loss of energy, a parched throat or a sense of shakiness.

 How about the feeling when you drink some water after a long run.
 There’s nothing better than feeling the cold liquid bring instant refreshment.